-- 8 A community-level assessment and a parcel-level risk assessment, summarizing information on hazard - 9 and risk for 40 Acres, are provided in this plan.
-A team from SWCA Environmental Consultants conducted - 10 on-the-ground community-level and parcel-level risk assessment surveys throughout the Planning Area - 11 between October 26 and 30, 2022, using the NFPA 1144 standard for assessing structure ignitability in - the WUI.
-Using this standard provided a consistent process for assessing wildland fire hazards around - existing structures to determine the potential for structure ignition from wildland fire ignitions. - 14 The community-level and parcel-level assessments provide a total score of risk and hazard based on - various parameters observed during the surveys, and corresponding descriptive ratings of low, moderate, - high, or extreme are available in Appendix D.
+A community-level assessment and a parcel-level risk assessment, summarizing information on hazard and risk for 40 Acres, are provided in this plan.
+A team from SWCA Environmental Consultants conducted on-the-ground community-level and parcel-level risk assessment surveys throughout the Planning Area between October 26 and 30, 2022, using the NFPA 1144 standard for assessing structure ignitability in the WUI.
+Using this standard provided a consistent process for assessing wildland fire hazards around existing structures to determine the potential for structure ignition from wildland fire ignitions.

+The community-level and parcel-level assessments provide a total score of risk and hazard based on various parameters observed during the surveys, and corresponding descriptive ratings of low, moderate, high, or extreme are available in Appendix D.

-17 WHAT ARE THE STRATEGIES TO ADDRESS WILDFIRE
+WHAT ARE THE STRATEGIES TO ADDRESS WILDFIRE HAZARDS?

-18 HAZARDS?

-- 19 Goal 1 of the Cohesive Strategy and the Western Regional Action Plan is to Restore and Maintain - 20 Landscapes: Landscapes across all jurisdictions are resilient to fire and other disturbances in - 21 accordance with management objectives. - 22 Recommendations for hazardous fuels treatments include: - Fuel reductions along the perimeter of the community, including the continuance of proposed projects - Vegetation treatments along ditches and creeks - Fuel reduction efforts on private lands, including green waste disposal - Interagency collaboration to facilitate project implantation - Increasing community capacity to implement projects - Increasing workforce (firefighting personnel) to carry out projects - 30 Goal 2 of the Cohesive Strategy/Western Regional Action Plan is Fire-Adapted Communities: Human - 31 populations and infrastructure can withstand wildfire without loss of life and property. - 32 Recommendations for public outreach/education and structural ignitability include: - Developing and promoting wildfire education, including evacuation procedures - Offering financial assistance for defensible space work to seniors and low-income individuals
+Goal 1 of the Cohesive Strategy and the Western Regional Action Plan is to Restore and Maintain Landscapes: Landscapes across all jurisdictions are resilient to fire and other disturbances in accordance with management objectives.

+Recommendations for hazardous fuels treatments include:

+- Fuel reductions along the perimeter of the community, including the continuance of proposed projects - Vegetation treatments along ditches and creeks - Fuel reduction efforts on private lands, including green waste disposal - Interagency collaboration to facilitate project implantation - · Increasing community capacity to implement projects - Increasing workforce (firefighting personnel) to carry out projects

+Goal 2 of the Cohesive Strategy/Western Regional Action Plan is Fire-Adapted Communities: Human populations and infrastructure can withstand wildfire without loss of life and property.

+Recommendations for public outreach/education and structural ignitability include:

-- Improving defensible space and structural hardening - Hosting community awareness events - Involving second-home owners and absentee homeowners in wildfire education (defensible space and structure hardening measures) - Conducting community walkthroughs with fire response organizations - Addressing combustible debris and rubbish on private property - Developing a community pre-fire plan - 8 Goal 3 of the Cohesive Strategy/Western Regional Action Plan is Wildfire Response: All jurisdictions - 9 participate in making and implementing safe, effective, efficient risk-based wildfire management - 10 decisions:
+- Developing and promoting wildfire education, including evacuation procedures - Offering financial assistance for defensible space work to seniors and low-income individuals - Improving defensible space and structural hardening - Hosting community awareness events - Involving second-home owners and absentee homeowners in wildfire education (defensible space and structure hardening measures) - Conducting community walkthroughs with fire response organizations - · Addressing combustible debris and rubbish on private property - Developing a community pre-fire plan

+Goal 3 of the Cohesive Strategy/Western Regional Action Plan is Wildfire Response: All jurisdictions participate in making and implementing safe, effective, efficient risk-based wildfire management decisions:

-- 11 Recommendations for improving fire response capabilities include: - Creating additional ingress and egress points - Emergency notification improvements - Identification of evacuation routes and shelter-in place locations - Maintenance of dirt roads and trails around the community - Expanding coverage of Alert California live cameras
+Recommendations for improving fire response capabilities include:

+- Creating additional ingress and egress points - Emergency notification improvements - Identification of evacuation routes and shelter-in place locations - Maintenance of dirt roads and trails around the community - Expanding coverage of Alert California live cameras

-WHAT DOES POST-FIRE RESPONSE AND RECOVERYINVOLVE?
+WHAT DOES POST-FIRE RESPONSE AND RECOVERY INVOLVE?

-- 19 There are many aspects to post-fire response recovery, including but not limited to the following: - Returning home and checking for hazards - Coordinating and mobilizing a group of teams in the community to respond to emergencies - Rebuilding communities and assessing economic needs-securing the financial resources necessary for communities to rebuild homes, business, and infrastructure - Restoring the damaged landscape-restoration of watersheds, soil stabilization, and vegetation planting - Prioritizing the needs of vulnerable and disadvantaged communities during response and disaster recovery efforts - Evaluating and updating disaster recovery plans every 5 years to respond to changing needs and characteristics of the community - Coordinating with planning, housing, health, and human services, and other local, regional, or state agencies to develop contingency plans for meeting short-term, temporary housing needs of those displaced during a catastrophic wildfire event
+There are many aspects to post-fire response recovery, including but not limited to the following:

+- Returning home and checking for hazards - Coordinating and mobilizing a group of teams in the community to respond to emergencies - Rebuilding communities and assessing economic needs-securing the financial resources necessary for communities to rebuild homes, business, and infrastructure - Restoring the damaged landscape-watershed restoration, soil stabilization, and vegetation planting - Prioritizing the needs of vulnerable and disadvantaged communities during response and disaster recovery efforts - Evaluating and updating disaster recovery plans every 5 years to respond to changing needs and characteristics of the community

+Coordinating with planning, housing, health, and human services, and other local, regional, or state agencies to develop contingency plans for meeting short-term, temporary housing needs of those displaced during a catastrophic wildfire event